‘It just made me feel so good’: Senior prom a success - Shelby County Reporter

 A small crowd of seniors had the chance to dance along with their loved ones and spend the night having fun with their friends.

-ExpectCare, a senior care service, organized this event with that goal in mind, according to Community Educator Lance Lee.
+ExpectCare, a senior care service, organized the event with that goal in mind, according to Community Educator Lance Lee.

 “I think that they really loved it,” Lee said.
 “They were all smiles.
 People who wanted to dance got out and had the time of their lives.
 Some people just wanted to be present and socialize too.
 They got to enjoy spending time with some of the teenagers who volunteered their time to be there, and they spent time getting to know each other.”